aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 </details>

-With each new build implementation, we will need to udate the Plugin Setup contract to be able to update to that new version.
+With each new build implementation, we will need to update the Plugin Setup contract to be able to update to that new version.
 We do this through updating the `prepareUpdate()` function to support any new features that need to be set up.

 <details>
 <summary>Third plugin setup example, modifying <code>prepareUpdate</code> function</summary>